OpenCyphal/yukon/CONTRIBUTING.md

       git clone https://github.com/OpenCyphal-Garage/yukon.git

-* Only on GNU/Linux: Make a venv and install the requirements
+* Only on GNU/Linux: Change to the cloned directory, make a venv and install the requirements

       python -m venv venv
       source venv/bin/activate
       pip install -r requirements.txt -r dev-requirements.txt

+You will need to install python-is-python3.

-* On Debian systems you may also require ```sudo apt install clang clang-format build-essentials python3.10-venv python3.10-dev python3.10-tk```.
+* On Debian systems you will also require ```sudo apt install clang clang-format build-essential python3-venv python3-dev python3-tk python3-pip```.

 * Only on Arch Linux: additional step when using systems where Tk is missing by default